edgemind-sas/muscadet/README.md

 my_rbd.add_component(cls="Block", name="B2")
 my_rbd.add_component(cls="Target", name="T")
 ```
-The code for this example is available [here](examples/rbd_05/rbd_05/rbd_05.py).
+The code for this example is available [here](examples/rbd_05/rbd_05.py).

 ### Sequences analysis

-Pycatshoo can analyze for each simulation the list of transitions that have been triggered and obtain the list of all sequences obtained after all simulations.
+Pycatshoo can analyze for each simulation the list of transitions that have been triggered and
+obtain the sequences of all transitions obtained after all simulations.
 To do this, the list of transitions to observe msut be monitored.
-The transitions to monitor can be filtered to display only the transitions of a specific component, for example.
+The transitions to monitor
+can be filtered to display only specific component transitions.
-Here, using the pattern "#.*" allows to monitor all transitions to be exhaustive.
+Here, using the pattern `#.*` allows monitoring all transitions exhaustively.

-To analyze all the sequences that lead to a particular state of an element, the method "setTarget" must be used.
+To analyze all sequences leading to a particular state of an element, use the
+`addTarget` method.
 Thus, each simulation will stop as soon as the target is reached.

 ```python
 # Configure sequences